IT2810/it2810-webutvikling-h18-prosjekt-2-gruppe--31/README.md

 ### Technologies

 #### REACT
 Our project is made using REACT, a JavaScript library for building user interfaces.
-We have used ES6 and made the components described above.
+REACT components are reusable and is well adapted for layering.
+It also uses the Virtual DOM, meaning it only renders specific pieces of DOM when a change has occurred.
+There is an in-memory data structure cache that allowed this selective rendering.
+The selective rendering makes the app faster as well.
+The components themselves are made using ES6 and JSX described above.
+JSX is JavaScript that incorporates HTML so that the REACT subcomponents can be rendered with the desired HTML-tags.

 #### AXAJ
 We have chosen to use the .fetch() method to download the SVG and JSON files.
 It is a simple API that makes it easy to set the state of a component according to the element that had been fetched.
 After the file has been loaded we use the .then() method to change the state of a component.
 The audio is handled using the HTML audio tag.